 - Ministry of Health online screening tool for:

 - Your own tool (note: it must contain all the questions from the Ministry screening tool for employees)

 Workplaces must be able to demonstrate that they have implemented a screening system and that it is working as intended.
 An inspector will need to be able to determine compliance with the law.
 Workplaces can consider various ways of demonstrating that they are compliant with the screening requirements, including keeping a record of individuals who were screened.

 Organizations and businesses required to screen patrons must use or ask questions similar to those found in Hamilton’s COVID-19 screening tool.
+Read which establishments are required to actively screen patrons.
 Customers who do not pass screening should be advised that they cannot enter and advised to self-isolate and get tested.
 Records of screening do not need to be maintained.